News in the Centre for Research in Biosciences (CRIB)

 Around 60 delegates attended the Bristol Microbiology Forum from

-UWE, Bristol University and the University of Bath for an exciting
+UWE Bristol, Bristol University and the University of Bath for an

 microbiology research currently being undertaken in each

-The event was sponsored by the South West Biomedical iNet and UWE's Centre for Research in Biomedicine and provided both young and established researchers with a forum to present and discuss science.
+The event was sponsored by the South West Biomedical iNet and UWE Bristol's Centre for Research in Biomedicine and provided both young and established researchers with a forum to present and discuss science.

 Research highlights included batteries that are powered by bacteria fed with biological waste, deriving fungal medicines by understanding biochemical pathways, and public engagement in science (check out the online journal club for new students).

-Prostate cancer research pivotal to UWE's CASE Europe matched funding success
+Prostate cancer research pivotal to UWE Bristol's CASE Europe matched funding success

-Fantastic news for UWE Bristol as it has been named one of the outstanding fundraising universities in 2010-11 in the recent CASE Europe Matched Funding Awards with UWE's prostate cancer research being identified as central to this success.
+Fantastic news for UWE Bristol as it has been named one of the outstanding fundraising universities in 2010-11 in the recent CASE Europe Matched Funding Awards with UWE Bristol's prostate cancer research being identified as central to this success.

 New funding for hydrophilic interaction chromatography research

-Dr David McCalley has recently received additional funding from the EPSRC for his research into faster and more efficient ways of analysing clinical and pharmaceutical samples.
-The project, Investigation of the separation mechanism in hydrophilic interaction chromatography is a collaboration with GlaxoSmithKline in Stevenage.
+Professor David McCalley has recently received additional funding from the EPSRC for his research into faster and more efficient ways of analysing clinical and pharmaceutical samples.
+The project, Investigation of the separation mechanism in hydrophilic interaction chromatography, is a collaboration with GlaxoSmithKline in Stevenage.

 Medicines for the future and today – from bench to bedside

-The first of the UWe-books, promoting UWE’s excellent work in health and well-being, has been launched.
-Working with a wide range of partners in the health services, industry and other universities, UWE’s research has resulted in real scientific, social and economic benefits and the UWe-books show just a sample of how our researchers are striving to make a real difference to people’s lives.
+The first of the UWe-books, promoting UWE Bristol’s excellent work in health and wellbeing, has been launched.
+Working with a wide range of partners in the health services, industry and other universities, UWE Bristol’s research has resulted in real scientific, social and economic benefits and the UWe-books show just a sample of how our researchers are striving to make a real difference to people’s lives.